 And most important of all, they brought us without fail to Sunday Mass, also called the Eucharist, which is another name for thanksgiving.
 When our Lord instituted the Holy Eucharist, He first gave thanks to the Father.
 Our greatest act of thanksgiving is the Eucharist.

-The history behind the American Thanksgiving tradition has I think provided us with all the more reason to thank God for everything He has given and gives to us: life, family, source of livelihood, friends, and His coming to save us from our sins and open the gates of heaven to us, to be one with Him, the Father and the Holy Spirit, together with the angels and saints forever.
+The history behind the American Thanksgiving tradition has I think provided us with all the more reason to thank God for everything He has given and gives to us: life, family, source of livelihood, friends, and His coming to save us from our sins and opening the gates of heaven to us, to be one with Him, the Father and the Holy Spirit, together with the angels, Mary, and the saints forever.

 May our life of thanksgiving always remind us of the love and generosity of the God Who gave us everything !! #